Magento vs Shopify: Which Is the Better eCommerce Solution?

 Although Magento may be intimidating for some, the company does have some comprehensive user guides that can help you get started.
 There is also a Magento forum you can check out to ask and get answers to questions.

-With Shopify, the user experience is far more intuitive and straight forward.
-From the moment you sign up, you’ll land on a dashboard where you can do everything from customizing your site’s design to adding products and even creating marketing campaigns.
+Shopify is a lot different.
+From the moment you sign up for Shopify, you’ll land on a dashboard where you can do everything from customizing your site’s design to adding products and even creating marketing campaigns.

 Design and Customization